 This reading group is initiated and curated by Abdel-Rahman Hassan, as part of the Future based platform.

 Reading Session #6 Liberation: Envisioning and designing a collective algorithmic salvation

 James Baldwin eloquently states that “there is never time in the future where we will work out our salvation, the challenge is in the moment, the time is now.”
 The same holds true for algorithms and their impact on our perception of free-will.
 How do our algorithmic-infused realities deal with the concept of liberation?How can we find salvation and emancipation amidst algorithmic models that try to fine-tune our realities to deterministic boxes of prediction?
 In this chapter of the Algorithmic (in)equality reading group, we follow Baldwin’s advice, and think about tactics in which algorithms can be tools of resistance, imagination, and of expanding our horizons of possibility.
 We will delve into the early debates around the theory of computing on deterministic models and the so called halting problem, passing by the ubiquity of machine learning and the theorized death of free-will.
 Finally, we will discuss newer frameworks of decolonial computing and data activism practices.
 Most importantly, we will address the urgency of our liberation by actively envisioning, speculating and designing our own collective algorithmic salvation.

-This Future Based Reading Session will take place online the 25th of August from 19:00 – 20:30 UTC Amsterdam, – according to RIVM measures.
-(Location will be shared as soon as possible).
+This Future Based Reading Session will take place online the 22nd of September from 19:00 – 20:30 UTC Amsterdam.

 If you can’t join us, but are interested in the documents and topics we are discussing, please check our Google drive documents.